badoo/techblog/_posts/2014-10-02-calabash-android-query.markdown

 query("datePicker",:method_name =>'updateDate',:arguments =>[1990,11,30])
 {% endhighlight %}

-Query has the option to specify method_name and arguments to invoke on a view.
-Arguments should be passed as an array.
-This approach can also be used for a single argument.

-Now you can also try this way to set the values for `EditText`, `CheckBox` or `RatingBar`
+Query has the option to specify the method_name and arguments to invoke on a view.
+The arguments should be passed as an array.
+You can also try following way to set the values for `EditText`, `CheckBox` and `RatingBar`

 {% highlight sh %}
 query("RatingBar",:method_name=>'setProgress', :arguments=>[5])